WasmCert/WasmCert-Coq/README.md

 Then, replace the line `devDependencies: {},` by `devDependencies: {"@opam/coqide": "*"}` in [package.json](./package.json), and run `esy` again.
 Typing `esy coqide theories/wasm.v` should now work.

-To use VSCoq in this development, a [.vscode/settings.json](.vscode/settings.json) file is generated during the compilation: running `esy` should set up all required variables.
+To use VSCode in this development, a [.vscode/settings.json](.vscode/settings.json) needs to be generated first: this file enables VSCode to know where the dependencies are stored in your system.
+It can be generated with `esy vscode`.

 ## Using the project